 It is considered one of the greatest Uyghur engineering feats and has been nicknamed “The Underground Great Wall”.
 It is the reason that cities like Turpan exist and is still a primary source of water for many Taklamakan Desert towns.

 Uyghur Karez (坎儿井) are a modern marvel, but because they are located meters below the ground they often don’t receive the credit they deserve.
-It’s a shame, really, because I would dare to say that the karez are more impressive than it’s above-ground brother – The Great Wall of China.
+It’s a shame, really, because I would dare to say that the karez are more impressive than it’s above-ground brother – The Great Wall of China (even though there are impressive parts of the Great Wall worth hiking).

 How to Get Water in the Desert